Setting Up Environment Variables and Configurations in NestJS

 Step 4: Config and Access Environment Variables in Your Application

-You can access the environment variables using process.env.<key>.
-By default the the “Node.process” will search for .env file.
+Access the environment variables using process.env.<key>.
+By default, Node.js will search for an .env file.
+If you are using multiple .env files, configure dotenv as follows:

 import { NestFactory } from '@nestjs/core';